 Tests: We will have two tests.
-The first will be a midterm that is completed in class.
-The second is a final that you will complete at home and submit on Learning Suite.
+The first is a midterm and the second is a final.
+Both will be completed in class.

 Functional Behavioral Assessment Project: One of the primary purposes of this course is to build toward a functional behavioral assessment.
 We will complete this throughout the semester in small steps.
 The steps for this are outlined on Learning Suite.